German stocks - Factors to watch on November 6

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7823 euros) (Reporting by Harro ten Wolde, Christoph Steitz and Maria Sheahan)
+REUTERS TOP NEWS ($1 = 0.7823 euros) (Reporting by Harro ten Wolde and Christoph Steitz)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)